LittleJacket99/ED-Hotspots-Finder-Rings-and-Planets/README.md

 This project includes two connected tools for **Elite Dangerous**:

 - **[ED Hotspots Finder - Rings & Planets](#finder)** — the desktop application for multi-system search, filtering and analysis across rings, hotspots, planets and Community Deposits database.
-- **[Hotspots Finder EDMC Plugin](#edmc-plugin)** — the lightweight in-game companion for synchronizing RhinoSpotter bookmarks, checking Community Deposits shared in the current system and tracking selected surface deposits.
+- **[Hotspots Finder EDMC Plugin](#edmc-plugin)** — the lightweight in-game companion for synchronizing RhinoSpotter bookmarks, checking Community Deposits shared in your current system and tracking selected surface deposits.

 Both tools use the same **Community Deposits** database service: the Finder is the main search and analysis client, while the EDMC Plugin provides quick access to the same shared data during gameplay.